moq-wg/moq-transport/draft-ietf-moq-transport.md

 * Create more reliable behavior of relays

 The publisher's Object Priority SHOULD be followed when possible.
-The contents of each object are still delivered in order.
+The contents of each object are delivered in order.

 When the publisher chooses which object to send next, they apply the following rules: